July 28, 2021

 When a Cancer Care Centers of Brevard patient joins a clinical trial through the practice, a local oncologist will oversee their care.
 There may need to be a switch from one CCCB oncologist to another who is more familiar with the trial protocol, but all of your cancer care team remains right here in Brevard County when on a clinical trial.

 Clinical trials frequently utilize an extensive network of medical professionals located all over the country to help administer the trial to patients.
 Involving a more significant number of professionals in a trial helps to reduce the chances of skewed results that can appear when a small group is responsible for implementing a trial.
 Independent Clinical Research Organizations (CROs) are hired to run the studies.
-CCCB is part of the US Oncology Research Organization that makes clinical trials available to patients around the country.
+CCCB participates in clinical trials through Sarah Cannon Research Institute (SCRI), a joint venture with US Oncology Research that makes clinical trials available to patients around the country.

 5. You Are Never Included in a Clinical Trial Without Consent